4 Outdated SEO Tactics to Avoid

 • You have untrained writers who aren’t familiar with the intricacies of high-quality digital content

-Ideally, you should follow this process when writing a piece of SEO content.
+Ideally, you should follow a tried and true process when writing a piece of SEO content.
 Always keep your readers in mind and focus on writing your content for humans before search engines.

 3. Relying on competitors